Infineon/mtb-example-btstack-freertos-hello-client/README.md

 11. You can use the write characteristic to blink the LED on Hello Sensor through phone.
 Choose the write characteristic from first service and write a value from 1 - 9 to blink LED on the first Hello Sensor.

 12. To forget a bonded device, press and hold the user button for more than 10 seconds and then release it.
 Ensure that the device is not in a connected state before performing this.
 User LED on the kit will be constantly turned ON for first 5 seconds and it will start blinking for 5 more seconds to indicate that the device is entering new mode.
+Note:The CYW989829M2EVB-01 doesn't have the LED2, please ignore the blinking.

 ## Debugging